 Roy F. Farmer and Roy E. Farmer have notified the Company that they intend to vote all the shares owned by them directly, and all the shares held in various trusts, of which they are trustee, in favor of the Reincorporation Proposal.
-In addition, the ESOP plan committee has notified the Company that it intends to direct the trustee of the ESOP to vote all unallocated shares held by the ESOP, and any allocated shares that the participants fail to vote, in favor of the Reincorporation Proposal.
-The trustee has the discretion not to follow the voting directions of the ESOP plan committee.
-If all of the shares referred to above are voted in accordance with such direction, shareholder approval of the Reincorporation Proposal is assured as such shares constitute more than fifty percent (50%) of the currently outstanding shares.
+In addition, the ESOP plan committee has notified the Company that it intends to direct the trustee of the ESOP to vote all unallocated shares held by the ESOP, and any allocated shares that the participant fails to vote, in favor of the Reincorporation Proposal.
+Therefore, if all of the shares referred to above are voted in accordance with such direction, shareholder approval of the Reincorporation Proposal is assured as such shares constitute more than fifty percent (50%) of the currently outstanding shares